Skip to main content

 => :foo-called

-SECURITY NOTE: Adding a general-purpose upgrade feature like this lets you correct bugs or add new enhancements to Actors, but it opens the risk that the same mechanism could be used to compromise the Actor's behaviour if an attacker were able to impersonate the owner, and also creates the risk that the Actor may be permanently disabled by the owner by mistake.
-As always, you must perform your own security analysis to determine whether this trade-off is worthwhile for the Actors that you deploy.
+SECURITY NOTE: Adding a general-purpose upgrade feature like this lets you correct bugs or add new enhancements to actors, but it opens the risk that the same mechanism could be used to compromise the actor's behaviour if an attacker were able to impersonate the owner, and also creates the risk that the actor may be permanently disabled by the owner by mistake.
+As always, you must perform your own security analysis to determine whether this trade-off is worthwhile for the actors that you deploy.